aneldev/dyna-ts-module-boilerplate/README.md

 ## Run tests

 Call `yarn test` to run your tests and coverage.
-This test also builds your application, ts errors can be shown here.

-Call `yarn test-only` to run your tests only including coverage, no build no ts errors.

-Call `yarn test-watch` to run your tests on any changes, no build, no ts errors, no coverage.
+Call `yarn test-watch` to run your tests on any changes.

 ### Debug test with devtools